+“Alcoholism is a complex disease, which has been misunderstood and stigmatized.”
+That is according to Cynthia Mascott, LMHC.
 An occasional drink never hurt anybody.
 Some researches even show that drinking certain alcoholic beverages now and again is right for your health.
 At the same time, alcohol also has a social role: you drink when bonding with friends, celebrating successes, and mourning losses.
 But again, such is only healthy in moderation.

 Many of us start to turn to alcohol during difficult periods in our lives.
 This sort of behaviour can lead to dependence.
 We begin to use this as a crutch and coping mechanism.
 This practice, of course, isn’t proper as it only means that we’re running away from our problems.
 Instead of facing them head-on, we deflect them and turn to a harmful practice.
 It likewise has unfavourable effects on us physically and mentally.